dadamssg/c2-api-docs/README.md

 }
 ```

-Or dynamically generate a response based on the request.
+Or dynamically generated based on the request...

 ```js
 export default {